cran/kdensity/README.md

 be a correction to the original parametric estimate.
 This is a good idea because the resulting estimator will be better than an ordinary kernel density estimator whenever the true density is close to your suggestion;
-and the estimator can be superior to the ordinary kernal density estimator even when the suggestion is pretty far off.
+and the estimator can be superior to the ordinary kernel density estimator even when the suggestion is pretty far off.

 In addition to parametric starts, the package implements some